awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_virtual.md

 For a list of virtual MFA apps that you can use, see [Multi\-Factor Authentication](http://aws.amazon.com/iam/details/mfa/)\.
 Note that AWS requires a virtual MFA app that produces a six\-digit OTP\.

-**Important**
-When you configure a virtual MFA device to work with AWS, we recommend that you save a copy of the QR code or the secret key ***in a secure place***\.
-That way, if you lose your phone or have to reinstall the MFA software app for any reason, you can reconfigure the app to use the same virtual MFA\.
-This avoids the need to create a new virtual MFA in AWS for the user or root user\.

 **Topics**
 + [Permissions Required](#mfa_enable_virtual_permissions-required)
 + [Enable a Virtual MFA Device for an IAM User \(Console\)](#enable-virt-mfa-for-iam-user)